chainspace/docs/content/100-performance-testing.md

 ## Consensus

-The `chainspace genload <networkname> <nodenumber>` command starts up the specified node, and additionally a client which floods the consensus interface (in Go) with simulated transactions (100 bytes by default).
+The `chainspace genload {networkname} {nodenumber}` command starts up the specified node, and additionally a client which floods the consensus interface (in Go) with simulated transactions (100 bytes by default).

 To get some consensus performance numbers, run this in 4 separate terminals: